 Scotland's Noir Stars

 Every year, in the city of Stirling, Scotland’s top crime authors and their fans gather to celebrate the dark delights of Tartan Noir.
-The Bloody Scotland Festival, which just celebrated its 10th year, isn’t your usual literary festival.
-A chance to attend readings, hear work in progress, and meet the next generation of crime writers.
-It isn’t only top Scottish authors who attend, the roll call of guests for the 2022 event read like a “Who’s Who” of global crime fiction.
+The Bloody Scotland Festival isn’t your usual literary festival.
+You can attend readings, hear work in progress, and meet the next generation of crime writers.

 Sarah said: “I first came across the real-life case that inspired ‘Hear No Evil’ while working at the Deaf Connections charity in Glasgow.
 I read about the trial in Robert Smith’s ‘The City Silent’.
 When I tried to find out more information about her in the transcripts of the trial, I found that she’d never been able to tell her story.
 So, I made one up; it’s not true but I hope it’s authentic.”

-As part of this year’s Edinburgh International Book Festival, Sarah worked with a deaf director, and deaf and hard-of-hearing actors, to bring scenes from the book to life for both a hearing and deaf audience.
+In 2022, as part of the Edinburgh International Book Festival, Sarah worked with a deaf director, and deaf and hard-of-hearing actors, to bring scenes from the book to life for both a hearing and deaf audience.

 Turn The Page